Altify-Development/Fake-Person-Generator/README.md

 - Created Kaiser Information x
 - Added Life Insurance Checker x
 - Added Dental Insurance Checker x
-- Added Passport Full Details
+- Added Passport Full Details x

 ### What I plan to include in my program
 Items with a "x" next to them have been completed